b-fakhar/CV-ImageSegmentation-CustomDataset-LabellingAutomation/README.md

 This proof of concept highlights the potential of deep learning segmentation methods in firearm identification, offering promising results for further advancements in forensic applications.

-For a more comprehensive overview of the project, please refer to the  <u>Report.pdf</u>.
+For a more comprehensive overview of the project, please refer to the  "_Report.pdf_".

+## Demo